-- 4 From the Interface pop-up, choose the audio interface connected to the card you selected in the previous step. - 5 From the Sample Rate pop-up, select the desired sample rate for the current card and interface (the sample rate of the demo session is 44100 Hz). - 6 From the Sync Mode pop-up, select the appropriate sync mode on the currently selected interface (Internal or Digital).
+- 4 From the Interface pop-up, choose the audio interface connected to the card vou selected in the previous step. - 5 From the Sample Rate pop-up, select the desired sample rate for the current card and interface (the sample rate of the demo session is 44100 Hz). - 6 From the Sync Mode pop-up, select the appropriate sync mode on the currently selected interface (Internal or Digital).
 In most cases you will use Internal.
-Digital is used primarily for inputting data from DAT or other digital sources. - 7 From the Digital Format pop-up, select the desired digital format of Channels 1-2 of the currently selected interface (AES/EBU or S/PDIF). - 8 From the Ch 1-2 Input pop-up, select the input format of Channels 1-2 of the currently selected interface (Analog or Digital).

-9 From the H/W Buffer pop-up, select the audio buffer size, in samples, for host processing tasks such as Real-Time AudioSuite (RTAS) plug-in processing.
+Digital is used primarily for inputting data from DAT or other digital sources. - 7 From the Digital Format pop-up, select the desired digital format of Channels 1-2 of the currently selected interface (AES/EBU or S/PDIF). - 8 From the Ch 1-2 Input pop-up, select the input format of Channels 1-2 of the currently selected interface (Analog or Digital). - 9 From the H/W Buffer pop-up, select the audio buffer size, in samples, for host processing tasks such as Real-Time AudioSuite (RTAS) plug-in processing.

 Select a minimum of 128 samples.
-Select larger buffer sizes for slower computers; for a Power Macintosh 9600 or a beige G3, the Hardware Buffer size can be set as high as 1024 samples.
+Select larger buffer sizes for slower computers.